threader/AltanOS/Readme.md

 Adeed:
 * Finally got around to adding "Open PowerShell/cmd in current directory".
 * https://github.com/gunnarhaslinger/Add-or-Remove-Application-To-Windows-10-Taskbar - Not yet tested

+## Look and feel:

+* Mouse is set to (hopefully) jump to a prompt and land on the default answer, this saves time.
+* Revert8Plus (turns windows 10/11 into Windows7) install script is added but not initialized.
+* Black theme enabled in harden.reg. - Might bother to split this

+In harden.reg - ofc.. where else would you logically put the taskbar settings?
+These settings exsist that are turned off because they are untested.

 ## The following files can run standalone if needed:
 * harden-AltanOS.cmd